 The cameras in our phones are changing the way we interact, but the cameras in our cars may have an even greater impact.
 Dashcams have been falling in price even as the technology gets better, and that puts these devices within reach of the average driver.

 A dash-mounted camera can be a vital tool in the event of an accident, serving as an impartial witness and silently recording the position of every vehicle involved.
 Dashcams mounted in police cars are changing the way we look at crime and law enforcement behavior, while dashcams mounted in private cars are keeping tabs on teenage drivers, giving their parents peace of mind and holding those new drivers accountable for their actions.
+If you are involved in an accident on the road, you may want to contact lawyers like those of lamber goodnow to help you with settling the legal aspect of the incident in its aftermath.

 The 19th century ushered in the age of photography, but it is already clear that the 21st century is the age of the drone.
 Drone technology is changing everything – from the way wars are fought to the way packages are delivered.